-At first sight it is a more subdued form of their former more exuberant style.
+At first sight, a more subdued form of their former more exuberant style becomes apparent.
 Kind of sounding dangerously like Krokus in places.
-You know, the Swiss hard rockers that recently pulled themselves back together (or is it more the other way around – the debate is open, folks).
+You know, the Swiss hard rockers that recently pulled themselves back together.
+Or, perhaps, it is more the other way around.
+The debate is open, folks.
 And funny enough, towards the last third of the album, the music gets more bluesy.
 They start to sound almost like an off-shoot of sorts of Texas specifically in the track Stormy May Day (my favorite).
-Not sure what they drank.
-Bourbon?
+Not sure what they consumed.
+Bourbon anyone?

-It also appears that the producers intended to inject the old, Bon Scott era style of music into the new album.
-And – in truth – they only partly succeeded, which is by the way and really (really, really) a (very) good thing.
-Because the outcome is something really rock solid.
-And much more mature than the stuff they produced in between Back in Black and this one here – and before.
+It also appears that the producers intended to inject the old, Bon Scott era style of music into Black Ice.
+And – in truth – they only partly succeeded, which is by the way, and really (really, really) a (very) good thing.
+Because the outcome is one solid piece of rock ‘n’ roll.
+And much more mature than the stuff they produced in between Back in Black and this one here.
 Also, remarkably, this album contains almost no fillers, whereas in former records you always had to deal (or suffer) with those.

-But no worries: All in all, they remain very much true to themselves and their style; no exuberant electronics, no symphonic interludes and keyboards to the devil.
-Just hard guitar sound led by Angus Young, background drumming made by Phil Rudd in the old, repetitive style and the bass man – Cliff Williams – who almost falls asleep at his trade.
+All in all, the band remains very much true to itself and its style.
+No exuberant electronics, no symphonic interludes, and keyboards to the devil.
+Just hard guitar sound led by Angus Young, background drumming made by Phil Rudd in the old, groovy, repetitive style, and the bassman – Cliff Williams – who almost falls asleep at his trade.
 Of course always with the trademark yapping of Brian Johnson at his best.
 Screeching away until our ears hurt.
-And this will give you the unique sound of AC/DC, which they hopefully will never lose.
+And this will give you the unique sound of AC/DC, which they – hopefully – will never lose.

-Black Ice is a well rounded album, featuring old style AC/DC concoctions, together with newer, better sounding tracks included.
-On the other side, it does sound to me a tad too sanitized.
+Black Ice is a well-rounded album.
+It features pretty juicy old-style AC/DC concoctions, together with more ‘modern’ tracks.
+On the other side, the record sound a tad too sanitized to me.
 I am missing the hard edges, the rude and ugly.
 Guys, don’t get politically correct, even at your old – ahem – refined age, I wanna say.
-It just don’t fit.
+It just won’t fit.